 How bad is it?

 It starts out with a deep aching pain in your buttock that you are constantly aware of.
-For a while you feel like you can still push through it and you still try to exercise in the hopes that it will go away.
-However, with time it gets worse.
+For a while, you feel like you can still push through it and try to exercise in the hopes that it will go away.
+However, with time, it gets worse.
 Now, your pain bothers you throughout your whole day.
-You can’t go for a run, you can’t sit for too long and even something simple like putting on shoes is becoming hard to do.
+You can’t go for a run or sit for too long, and even something as simple as putting on shoes is becoming hard to do.

 This is where nerve irritation starts

 With time, you start to feel other symptoms as well.
-Instead of only pain in your buttock, you feel your pain spreading down the back of your thigh.
-Previously it was an aching, gnawing pain.
-Now, it is becoming sharper and it burns.
-Together with the spreading pain you feel a tingle, like pins and needles, running down your leg, especially when you have been sitting for a while.
+Instead of only pain in your buttock, you feel your pain spreading down your thigh.
+Previously, it was an aching, gnawing pain.
+Now, it is becoming sharper and burning.
+You even feel a tingle, like pins and needles, running down your leg, especially when you have been sitting for a while.

 This is what we call intermittent irritation of the sciatic nerve.
-In certain positions, like bending, your piriformis muscle and sciatic nerve gets stretched and irritated, causing you pain.
+In certain positions, like bending, your piriformis muscle and sciatic nerve get stretched and irritated, causing nerve pain.
 Whereas a position like sitting puts more pressure directly on your buttock muscles and sciatic nerve.
-The moment you try to to walk fast or even run, you feel the familiar tingle down your leg.
-When your piriformis muscle is contracting it worsens the irritation.
-Whenever you lie down, the irritating symptoms down your leg seems to improve.
-This is why we call it intermittent nerve irritation, because it comes and goes.
+You feel the familiar tingle down your leg when you try to walk fast or even run.
+When your piriformis muscle is contracting, the irritation worsens.
+The irritating symptoms down your leg seem to improve whenever you lie down.
+We call it intermittent nerve irritation because it comes and goes.

 It gets serious

-Now, the intermittent irritation that only bothered you at times, has progressed to sciatic nerve compression.
-You start to feel like you’ve lost power in your leg and hip and there are some patches of skin on your leg that feels completely numb.
-Weakness or clumsiness of your leg may not be as excruciating as the burning pain, but is more serious.
+Now, the intermittent irritation that only bothered you at times has progressed to sciatic nerve compression.
+You start to feel like you’ve lost power in your leg and hip, and some patches of skin on your leg feel completely numb.
+Weakness or clumsiness of your leg may not be as excruciating as the burning pain, but it is more serious.

 If you’ve gotten to this point, your sciatic nerve is suffocating and cannot properly conduct impulses.
 This will lead to nerve damage if you do nothing about it.
-Your piriformis muscle have gotten so overworked, tight and shortened that it cannot do its job anymore.
-Now, other buttock muscles and even lower back muscles are taking over and this leads to other areas of muscle spasms.
+Your piriformis muscle has gotten so overworked, tight, and shortened that it cannot do its job anymore.
+Now, other buttock and lower back muscles are taking over, leading to muscle spasms in other areas.
 Prolonged dysfunction of your piriformis muscle may cause the muscle tissue and tendons to become scarred, making a normal, smooth contraction of the muscle so much harder.

-Your piriformis syndrome symptoms has gotten so severe that it is is affecting your life, sleep, work and exercise.
-The pain from this is so severe, you will feel like you don’t want to move at all.
-You’ve gotten to a point where the pain you are experiencing is a warning.
-A warning that you are damaging your piriformis muscle and sciatic nerve.
+Your piriformis syndrome symptoms have gotten so severe that they are affecting your life, sleep, work, and exercise.
+The pain from this is so severe you will feel like you don’t want to move at all.
+You’ve gotten to a point where the pain is no longer only a warning.
+You are damaging your piriformis muscle and sciatic nerve.
 Do something about it!

 Chronic, recurring piriformis syndrome

-Chronic flare-ups of piriformis syndrome is very frustrating and debilitating.
+Chronic flare-ups of piriformis syndrome are very frustrating and debilitating.
 You never know when you’ll feel it again, and it always stays in the back of your mind, leaving you afraid of the pain you know too well.
-You can never run or exercise to your full ability again, because you know that you don’t want to push yourself too far.
+You can never run or exercise to your full ability again because you know that you don’t want to push yourself too far for fear of a flare-up.
 Finding the true cause of your piriformis syndrome is the best way to clear it up.
-The longer you have piriformis syndrome, the higher your chances become of having muscle and nerve damage.
+The longer you have piriformis syndrome, the higher your chances of having permanent muscle and nerve damage.

 Diagnosis

-Our physiotherapists are experts in human anatomy and movement with the necessary experience to diagnose piriformis syndrome very easily.
+Our physiotherapists are experts in human anatomy and movement and have the necessary experience to diagnose piriformis syndrome easily.
 We fully understand how muscles and nerves work and can accurately diagnose what is causing your piriformis muscle pain.
-A clinical assessment and getting the necessary information about your pain is the starting point.
+The starting point is a clinical assessment and getting the necessary information about your pain.

-During your physiotherapy evaluation, we will stretch and stress your piriformis muscle & sciatic nerve, as well as structures in your lower back, hip and knee.
+During your physiotherapy evaluation, we will stretch and stress your piriformis muscle and sciatic nerve, as well as structures in your lower back, hip, and knee.
 We also look at the mechanical interface, which is all the layers of tissue and muscles surrounding the nerve.
 Your sciatic nerve should be able to glide and move between these layers of tissue.
+During our examination, we test everything.

 Movement and sensation:

-If your piriformis syndrome has gotten to such a point where you are feeling referring pain, pins and needles, numbness or weakness, your evaluation will include further testing for sciatic nerve function.
-Your sciatic nerve is responsible for two important things.
+Suppose your piriformis syndrome has gotten to such a point where you are feeling spreading pain, pins and needles, numbness, or weakness.
+In that case, your evaluation will include further testing for sciatic nerve function.
+Your sciatic nerve is responsible for two critical things.
 Movement and sensation.
-Testing movement (motor function) will involve testing all muscles surrounding the sciatic nerve, by looking at muscle strength, length, reflexes and range of movement.
-To test your sensation, we will test your ability to feel soft touch, sharp pain and different temperatures.
+Testing movement (motor function) by looking at muscle strength, length, reflexes, and range of movement.
+To test your sensation, we will test your ability to feel soft touch, sharp pain, and different temperatures.
+Our thorough evaluation makes our physiotherapists the best at diagnosing this problem.

 X-rays

-Soft tissue, like muscles and nerves cannot be seen on x-rays.
-However, x-rays show the integrity and alignment of the lumbar spine and vertebrae.
-This will enable us to see if something is wrong with the structure of your hip or lower back.
-This way, we can see if the source of your piriformis syndrome could be coming from your hip or lower back.
+Soft tissue, like muscles and nerves, cannot be seen on X-rays.
+However, X-rays show the integrity and alignment of the lumbar spine, sacrum, and hip position.
+This enables us to see if something is wrong with your hip or lower back structure, and we can determine whether the source of your piriformis syndrome could be your hip or lower back.

 Your physiotherapist will refer you to get x-rays taken if deemed necessary.